St. Helenans protest Pacaso fractional homeownerships

 Fractional owners “don’t leave their personal items behind,” Stewart-Lightner said.
 “They don’t know the other people they share the home with.
 And they don’t know their neighbors.”

 Another protest against Pacaso is scheduled for 1 p.m.
-Saturday at Lyman Park.
+Saturday at Lyman Park on the 1400 block of Main Street.

 You can reach Jesse Duarte at 967-6803 or jduarte@sthelenastar.com.